Dear prospective student:

 Our graduate students are part of a welcoming, collaborative community.
 They are active participants and advocates in UConn’s graduate employee union and work together through the English Graduate Student Association on committees dedicated to diversity, pedagogy, hospitality, and professional development, among other topics.

 We are housed in the Austin building on the dynamic main campus in Storrs, nestled among the lovely hills and woods of northeastern Connecticut.
 We are half an hour from Hartford, just over an hour from New Haven, Boston, and Providence, and about two hours from New York City.
 Members of our community therefore benefit from the high quality of life that comes with living in an affordable suburban area located among several of America’s greatest cities, and they enjoy the proximity of archives such as the American Antiquarian Society, the Beinecke Library, the New York Public Library, the Pierpont Morgan Library, and the Schomburg Center for Research in Black Culture.
 And, of course, there is our own Thomas J. Dodd Research Center at UConn’s Homer Babbidge Library, with strengths in human rights, children’s literature (including the Maurice Sendak papers), alternative press publications, and fine press and artist’s books.

-Welcome to our Community of Scholars!
-Please use this website to learn more about the opportunities and resources that are making UConn such an ideal place for graduate study in English.
+Please explore our website to learn more about the opportunities and resources that are making UConn such an exciting place for graduate study in English.

 Director of Graduate Studies